-There’s a simple tool that business owners have used, over the years, to publish viral blog posts, make bigger sales and create life-long customers.
+There’s a simple tool that small business owners have used, over the years, to publish viral blog posts, make bigger sales and create life-long customers.
 Best of all, this tool is free and accessible to anyone.

 It’s called frequently asked questions, or FAQs.
 FAQs are just a list of questions that your audience will most likely ask about what you’re offering, together with your answers to those questions.

 Pat Flynn has a great FAQ on his Food Truck Growth Kit: